 Easy Ways to Save on College Costs

-See What’s Free – If it’s not already, ‘free’ is about to become your favorite word.
+If it’s not already, ‘free’ is about to become your favorite word.
 Take advantage of everything that’s offered to you just for being a student.
 That includes entertainment opportunities like concerts and movie nights, fitness center memberships, guest lecturers, student clubs and any event or celebration offering free food.
 And remember to always keep your student ID with you to grab student discounts at local restaurants and retailers.
 It’s an easy and fun way to save on college costs.

-Avoid School Hopping – Once you commit to a 4-year university, you need to stay put.
+Once you commit to a 4-year university, you need to stay put.
 Switching from one school to another can cause you to lose up to a full semester of credits.
 Do that a few times and you’ve added a year or more and thousands of dollars to the cost of your education.
 Switching schools is not a good way to save on college costs.